Sampling-Based Optimal Control Synthesis for Multi-Robot Systems under Global Temporal Tasks: Correctness and Optimality

 \section{Correctness and Optimality}

 In this section, we first characterize the rate at which the constructed trees grow and then we provide the main results pertaining to the probabilistic completeness and optimality of the proposed Algorithm \ref{alg:plans}.
 In what follows, we denote by $\mathcal{G}_T^n=\{\mathcal{V}_T^{n}, \mathcal{E}_T^{n}, \texttt{Cost}\}$ the tree that has been built by Algorithm \ref{alg:tree} at the $n$-th iteration for the construction of either a prefix or suffix part.
 Also, we denote the nodes $q_P^{\text{rand}}$ and $q_P^{\text{new}}$ at iteration $n$ by $q_P^{\text{rand},n}$ and $q_P^{\text{new},n}$, respectively.
-Moreover, in the following results, we denote the reachable set of $q_P\in\ccalQ_P$ in the state-space of the PBA by: \blue{ } that collects all states $q_P'\in\ccalQ_P$ that can be reached from $q_P\in\ccalQ_P$ \blue{in one hop}.
+Moreover, in the following results, we denote the reachable set of $q_P\in\ccalQ_P$ in the state-space of the PBA by: